paulhorton/fastapl/README.md

+### Conversion to fasta format
+fastapl only accepts fasta format files.
+If you have a text file of sequences, one per line, you can convert them to fasta format with perl like this:
+`% perl -pE 'say ">seq$."' seqs.text > seqs.fasta`

 ### Dependencies
 fastapl, fastqpl depend on several standard modules which may or may not already be installed on your system.
 For example `List::MoreUtils` and `indirect`.
 If you get an immediate error message when you first try to run fastapl, please read the error message to see if it is complaining about not being able to find a module.

+### Caveats.
+Runs on a linux box under several version of perl (e.g. v5.18.2).
+Not tested elsewhere.

 ### See Also